yNielsx/WendyClient/README.md

 module.exports = class {
   constructor(client) {
     this.client = client;
-    this.name = 'ready'; // Nome do evento aqui
+    this.name = ''; // Nome do evento aqui
   }

   executar(//Nome do evento aqui tbm) {